-Early Learning Campus services are open to pre-kindergarten children (ages 6 weeks - 5 years) of Madison College students, faculty, and staff.
-Enrolled children grow and learn in a safe and nurturing environment and are encouraged to experience the world around them.
+Early Learning Campus child care services are open to pre-kindergarten children (ages 6 weeks - 5 years).
 All classrooms foster growth in social, emotional, physical, self-help, cognitive and early literacy/math skills.

 Want to learn more?

-The Early Learning Campus has four classrooms and serves children ages 6 weeks to prekindergarten age.
-Enrollments are offered as part-day or full-day.
+Enrollment into one of our four classrooms is offered as part-day or full-day.
 Minimum enrollment is two mornings per week.
 The center does not enroll for afternoons only.